 - JAMK University Of Applied Sciences

-The charge is free applicants from the EU and EEA.
-But if you are more interested in study nursing in Finland, I recommend visiting the school’s websites it provides good information on school supply and fees.
+The charge is free for applicants from the EU and EEA.
+But if you are more interested in studying nursing in Finland, I recommend visiting the school’s website which provides good information on school supplies and fees.

 Nursing jobs in Finland

 But like I said there is a shortage of nurses in Finland and there is a huge need for nursing in Finland.
 A nurse can work in many different places so there are many job opportunities!
 For example, you can work at a hospital ward, outpatient clinic, or surgery.
-Your job may also be found in home health care, nurse reception, various rehabilitation places, care homes or medical centers.
-So like you can see that job opportunities have a lot!
+Your job may also be found in home health care, nurse reception, various rehabilitation places, care homes, or medical centers.
+So as you can see job opportunities have a lot!

 Here is a video about a Bachelor’s Degree in Nursing from Laurea University Of Applied Sciences.